Friday, June 22, 2018

 “The Transformational Brownfield Plan continues the momentum of Michigan’s reinvention by expanding opportunities to create modern and vibrant communities throughout the state,” said Gov. Rick Snyder.

-Last July, Gov. Rick Snyder signed into a law an economic-development package known as the Transformational Brownfield Plan (TBP).
 The development blueprint is a strategic effort designed to attract businesses and developers to invest in large, catalytic projects – and continue to attract residents to Michigan.

-Located in one of the highest-profile and historic business districts in the state, the Bedrock project includes $2.15 billion capital private investment in four distinct development sites covering six acres.
+Located in one of the highest-profile and historic business districts in the state, the Bedrock project includes $2.15-billion capital private investment in four distinct development sites covering six acres.

 The construction sites include: